 Day 6: Ausangate Trek Day 4/5: Trek from Base Camp to Pachanta

 The last day of pass crossing begins with a tranquil walk to another lake, Ticllacocha.
 Along the way, more vizcachas and perhaps even rare camel-like vicuñas may be roaming the green grasses of the valley.

 Then, rise up for your final challenge: Campa pass (5,050m).
 Once you tread over the snowy scree on the slopes, past the adjacent glaciers, all you have to do is descend.
 Set up camp for the last time at Pachanta (4,360m), and rest in the soothing waters of the site’s hot springs.

-Day 5: Trek from Panchata to Tinqui, Drive back to Cusco
+Day 7: Ausangate Trek Day 5/5: Trek from Pachanta Tinqui, Drive back to Cusco

 After one last short hike, you will back at the Tinqui trailhead (4,237m).
 Bid farewell to the muleteers, and ride the bus back to Cusco after a spectacular journey.